redhat-openshift-ecosystem/operator-pipelines/docs/ci-cd.md

 ## Secrets

-Both deployment and E2E tests needs GitHub secrets to work properly.
+Both deployment and E2E tests need GitHub secrets to work properly.
 The following secrets should be kept in the repository:

 | Secret name | Secret value | Purpose |